jenova-marie/ninshubur/README.md

 #    Right-click her name in Discord → Copy User ID
 USER_IDS=256628435454132225,1466578281774972939,<NEW_ID>

-# 2. Restart the live bot so the new allowlist takes effect
-#    (Ctrl-C the running daemon, then start it again)
-pnpm dev    # or pnpm start

-# 3. Re-walk every tracked channel from message zero
+# 2. Re-walk every tracked channel from message zero.
+There is no live
+#    bot to restart — Ninshubur reads .env fresh on every invocation.
 #    --reset clears the cursor so the historical archive is re-evaluated
 #    against the new USER_IDS.
 Existing messages get idempotently
 #    re-touched; new Priestess's messages get inserted for the first time.